nylas/nylas-nodejs/README.md

   replyToMessageId: MESSAGE_ID,
 });

-// Enabling tracking
-// NB: When passing in the tracking object, you *must* pass in null as the first parameter.
+//NB: When passing in the tracking object, you *must* pass in a value for callback as the first parameter.

 const tracking = {
   "links": true,